bitovi/hatchify/README.md

   functions for each schema.
 This returned object represents our entire frontend HatchifyJS app.

-Once we create our HatchifyJS app, we can pull the `List` component from the `Todo` key and render it.
+Once we create our HatchifyJS app, we can pull the `Collection` component from the `Todo` key and render it.

 ## Rendering a List